-The mission of the Health Services in the Mansfield Public Schools is to enhance the educational process by modification or removal of health related barriers to learning and to promote an optimal level of wellness.
 The role of the school nurse is to provide first aid, illness assessment and case management for student with special health care needs.
 The school nurse does not diagnose or prescribe treatment.
 Based on the nurse's assessment, you may be contacted and advised to follow up with your private physician.
 Student may not text/call parents for dismissal.
 All health related dismissals must occur through the health office.
 Nurse dismissals are not considered excused absences.
 Students may not leave the building due to illness without authorization.
 If the school nurse is not available, student are to report to the Main office for assistance.